cnmodel/cnmodel/README.rst

        pip install cochlea

-       (Note that under MacOSX, python 3.7 is usable, but the Windows versio of Matlab R2018b is restricted to python 3.6)
+       (Note that under MacOSX, python 3.7 is usable; the Windows version of Matlab R2018b is restricted to python 3.6)

 2. A Python-linked version of NEURON (www.neuron.yale.edu).
 The code has been tested with NEURON 7.5 and 7.6.
+We recommend getting the most recent version of NEURON and recompiling the .mod files in the mechanisms directory.
 3. A C compiler (gcc).
 Needed for compilation of mechanisms for NEURON.
 4. The Zilany et al (JASA 2014) auditory periphery model.
 This can be provided one of two ways: